akshayuppal3/nlp_project/README.md

 PART C(ii)
 ==========
-In this part we first identify all the verbs in every sentenece and then we extract the context surrounding the verb.
+In this part we first identify all the verbs in the essay and then we extract the context surrounding the verb.
 This gives us a list of intervals, we merge these intervals to get longer non-overlapping segments of (token, pos_tag) tuples.
-We compute the probabilities of bigrams for high quality essays
+We compute the probabilities of bigrams for high quality essays and we train a set of words in the same way as we treat prepositions in Part C(i).
+This set of word contains words like (has, am, I, are etc).
+This ensures that cases like "I am going" have high probability than "I are go".
+We normalize the score and scale it between 1 to 5.

+NOTE: For all of these scores, we can see the difference between low and high classes on average as reported in ROOT/output/results.txt included in the folder.
+With more data our probabilistic approach for part C(i) and C(ii) is expected to improve.